boldingd/EclipsePhaseContent/Apsu.md

 ## Colonization

 So, Apsu is a primordial world.
-Too much potential to ignore, too long-term to fight for – both the Consortium and Titanians have colonized worlds that already have biospheres *now*, and TerraGenesis has a dozen projects extrasolar projects in the work.
+Too much potential to ignore, too long-term to fight for – both the Consortium and Titanians have colonized worlds that already have biospheres *now*, and TerraGenesis has a dozen extrasolar projects in the works.
 And, of course, bad neighbors: capitalists, anarchists, and fascists all have their plot staked out already.

 ## Factions

+### Hypercapitalists